Cloth Dolls Antique to Vintage

 Raggedy Ann, Raggedy Andy cloth dolls 1915+ USA – dolls and books designed by Johnny Gruelle, first Raggedy Ann and Andy cloth dolls with brown or orange yarn hair were hand made by the Gruelle family, in 1915 a patent was issued for Raggedy Ann no. 47,789.
 From 1918-1934 book publisher PF Volland commercially manufactured the 15-16″ Raggedy Ann & Andy cloth dolls.
 Exposition Doll & Toy Mfg.
 Co. made the Raggedy Ann doll from 1934-1935.
 Mollye’s 1934-1937.
 Averill / Georgene Novelties 1938-1962, Knickerbocker 1962-1981, Applause 1981-1983+ now division of Hasbro who hold the patent and are still making the cloth dolls today.
 Patterns of Raggedy Ann & Andy dolls are available for home makers to make today.

-1920s Calvaire cloth googly eye doll face French
+1920s Calvaire cloth googly eye dolls French

-1920s Martha Chase cloth doll face
+1920s+ Martha Chase cloth dolls

-Miss Marion Curry Tebbets and sister 1921-1930+ Pittsburgh, PA – are a one piece needle stitched cloth stockinette rotund doll, about 6 1/2″ tall, similar to Nelke cloth dolls.
+Miss Marion Curry Tebbets and her sister 1921-1930+ Pittsburgh, PA – are a one piece needle stitched cloth stockinette rotund doll, about 6 1/2″ tall, similar to Nelke cloth dolls.
 Dolls have a cloth label sewn into a seam, doll mark Petiekin Honey, Trade Mark, Reg.
 U.S. Pat.
 Off., Pat.
 May 13, 1924.

 Bonser Doll Company, then Bonser Products 1925-1930+ Mineola, NY USA, founded by Helen Haldane Wyse, Bonser made washable cloth stockinette dolls; Betty Bonser doll, Bobby Bonser doll, Buddy Bonser doll, added in 1930 composition Rattle head dolls with a cloth body sizes 7-30″ tall, Bonser doll mark I am a Bonser Doll on a circular paper hang tag with a checkered border.